-Students in assistant professor Anjalee Deshpande-Nadkarni's theater classes will study more than the finer points of acting.
+Students in assistant professor Anjalee Deshpande Hutchinson's theater classes will study more than the finer points of acting.
 They will also learn the vital life lessons of problem solving, collaboration and leadership.

-"The people who perform it are the people who write it, working in groups as a collaboration," Deshpande said.
+"The people who perform it are the people who write it, working in groups as a collaboration," says Hutchinson.
 She starts the class off with a problem, such as social justice, and the students decide what issue within the problem they will address in their performance.
 The somewhat unstructured format can throw students off at first, but that is part of the lesson.

 As the students work through their ideas, they also learn how to work together to put together a public performance from start to finish.

-"Business classes teach students how to collaborate effectively all the time," Deshpande said.
+"Business classes teach students how to collaborate effectively all the time," says Hutchinson.
 "In theater, it sometimes is the one thing that gets overlooked, but it's the most important, I think, if they are going to look at doing theater professionally."

 She looks forward to working in the liberal arts environment, with students of different majors.

-As a director, Deshpande is certified in the very physical Michael Chekhov technique and hopes to train in Viewpoints and Suzuki techniques.
+As a director, Hutchinson is certified in the very physical Michael Chekhov technique and hopes to train in Viewpoints and Suzuki techniques.

 Posted Sept.
 22, 2008